necdetsanli/do-not-ghost-me/docs/api/lib/rateLimit/functions/enforceReportLimitForIpCompanyPosition.md

 If a limit is reached, this function throws a ReportRateLimitError.
 Database or network failures are rethrown as-is so that callers can differentiate between rate-limit and infrastructure issues.

+Concurrency notes:
+- Daily counting is done via UPSERT (atomic) and validated after the increment.
+- Per-company counting is protected by a PostgreSQL advisory transaction lock on (ipHash, companyId) to make count+insert strict under concurrency.

 ## Parameters